Provider Enrollment and Credentialing FAQs

 11. How do I add an individual provider who is currently enrolled under another organization in NCTracks to our group?

-If the Office Administrator (OA) of the individual provider record is going to remain under another organization, but you want the individual provider to also be able to work at your group location, you will need to work with the OA of the other organization to add the affiliation to your NPI and location on the individual provider's record in NCTracks.
+If the Office Administrator (OA) of the individual provider record is going to remain under another organization, but you want the individual provider to also be able to work at your group location, you will need to work with the OA of the other organization to add the affiliation to your NPI and at least one location on the individual provider's record in NCTracks.

 -